Minimal Fractional Topological Insulator in half-filled conjugate moir\'{e} Chern bands: Bootstrapping the minimal FTI

 \section{Bootstrapping the minimal FTI}

-In this section, we bootstrap the minimal topological order (TO) allowed by the Hall responses under the charge and the $S_z$-spin U$(1)$ symmetries and show that $\cD^2 = 32$ is the minimal squared total quantum dimension compatible with a spin-Hall conductivity $\sigma^{\rm sh}= 1/2$, zero electric Hall responses, and zero Hall response with respect to the spin $S_z$ quantum number.
+In this section, we bootstrap the minimal topological order (TO) allowed by the Hall responses under the charge and the $S_z$-spin U$(1)$ symmetries and show that $\cD^2 = 32$ is the minimal squared total quantum dimension compatible with a spin-Hall conductance $\sigma^{\rm sh}= 1/2$, zero electric Hall responses, and zero Hall response with respect to the spin $S_z$ quantum number.
 The vanishing of the diagonal Hall responses associated with either the electric charge or $S_z$ is required by the time-reversal symmetry.
+As we will see, the method used in this section is fundamentally based on the internal consistency of topological orders enriched by symmetries, and it yields the structure of the minimal TOs without relying on any microscopic details of the system.
+Hence, this method is a bootstrap-type approach.
+After we bootstrap the minimal TOs, we will discuss the physical significance of the minimal total quantum dimension.